CAPSTONE-GROUP35/gateway-setup/README.md

 - Option 2 -> Prints all log records saved to bin file in terminal
 - Option 3 -> Add 1 or more email records
 - Option 4 -> Add 1 or more log records
+- Option 5 -> Clear all email records
+- Option 6 -> Clear all log records
+- Option 7 -> Check user password hash
-- Option 5 -> Exit the program
+- Option 8 -> Exit the program

 # DNS Server
 ## Configure DNS Server